maxim-zhao/psrp/README.md

-# Phantasy Star Retranslation v2.4.1
+# Phantasy Star Retranslation v2.5 WIP

 Phantasy Star is a landmark game for the Sega Master System, first released in Japan on 20th December 1987.
 This project is an unofficial retranslation/relocalisation based on that first Japanese version, with some enhancements.